 This is all in addition to my primary research interests, which are the epistemology of disagreement and the epistemology of faith.
 Such wide interests and exposure gives me a unique perspective and a very pluralistic approach to the questions in which I am most interested: the possibility and variety of knowledge, primarily of God and of goodness.
 I carry this approach into my teaching, introducing students to a variety of figures, methods, and traditions.
 And I remain passionately curious and eager to learn from colleagues about approaches to knowledge different from my own.

-First off, I go by “Kyle” most of the time, though I publish under “Robert K.” I married my wife Emily in the winter of 2017 in my home state of Kentucky, surrounded by family, friends, and great bourbon.
+I go by “Kyle” most of the time, though I publish under “Robert K.” I married my wife Emily in the winter of 2017 in my home state of Kentucky, surrounded by family, friends, and great bourbon.
 We currently reside in Milwaukee, WI, where Emily is a menswear designer for a major department store.
-We enjoy traveling, long walks (really), thrift shopping, and the Milwaukee beer scene, which is second to none.
+We enjoy traveling, long walks (really), thrift shopping, and the Milwaukee beer scene.